hamsterhq/hamster/README.md

 **What is the future of this project?**

-I am building my start-up's backend around Hamster, so it's going to be around for a while.
+I am building my start-up's backend around Hamster, so it's going to be actively developed.

 **Features Implemented:**